DsBastos/nlw-expert-node/readme.md

 ### Use Websockets

 1. **URL:** <ws://localhost:3333/polls/:pollId/results> (Replace `:pollId` with the poll id)
-2. **Response Body:** It will return all poll's votes it was change, just like that ⬇️
+2. **Response Body:** It will return all poll's votes it was changed, just like that ⬇️

 ```json
 { "pollOptionId": "cb65517d-e806-4698-a42c-8abe1121e428", "votes": 1 }